-After nearly a year of construction, a mid-October ribbon cutting is planned for the Johnson County Park & Recreation District’s newest streamway park trail.
+After nearly a year of construction, a mid-October ribbon cutting was planned for the Johnson County Park & Recreation District’s newest streamway park trail.

-This special event for the trail’s initial phase of 3.4 miles will take place at 9 a.m. on Saturday, Oct.
+This special event for the trail’s initial phase of 3.4 miles took place at 9 a.m. on Saturday, Oct.
 14, near Shelters 9 and 10 in Heritage Park, the current primary access point and western terminus for the new trail.
-The ribbon cutting will include light refreshments, giveaways and comments by Johnson County Board of Park & Recreation Commission Chair Paul Snider and other officials.
+The ribbon cutting included light refreshments, giveaways and comments by Johnson County Board of Park & Recreation Commission Chair Paul Snider and other officials.